RBowering/thalmic-takehome/submission.md

 This is my submission for the Thalmic Labs Front-End/Full-Stack interview take home challenge.
 I present a solution that focuses on a minimal layout that takes advantage of Thalmic's colour branding and a mobile first approach.

 # Structure
-I aimed to use a single store for this project in order to not over complicate things.
-I used `pico-flux` as my state management library and was pleasently surprised at the improvements the library has overgone since I had last used it.
+I aimed to use a single store for this project in order to not overcomplicate things.
+I used `pico-flux` as my state management library and was pleasantly surprised at the improvements the library has undergone since I had last used it.

 The only other notable library used was `informed`  in order to make managing the state of the solitary form easier.